Noise Levels in Duval-Eagle Eyes Crime Watch, Gainesville, FL | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Duval-Eagle Eyes Crime Watch sounds about 54% louder than Eastern Duval-Eagle Eyes Crime Watch to the human ear, a 6.2 dBA gap.
+To the human ear, noise in central Duval-Eagle Eyes Crime Watch sounds about 7% louder than in southeastern Duval-Eagle Eyes Crime Watch, a 1.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?